 Alternatively, you can elect to have those taxes withheld from your monthly SSA check so that you don’t have to pay them later when you file your taxes.

 Medicare Tax Rate for Self-Employed Individuals

-It’s the unfortunate price you have to pay for exercising freedom of choice when it comes to controlling your labor, your daily schedule, and getting fairly compensated for the time and effort you put into your work.
+It’s the unfortunate price you have to pay for exercising freedom of choice when it comes to controlling your labor, and your daily schedule and getting fairly compensated for the time and effort you put into your work.